f2069/unity-tick-dispatcher/README.md

 A small extension that allows you to use a single Update/FixedUpdate/etc.

-- Zero-allocations when used as a structure (minimum allocations with IDisposable);
+- Zero-allocations when used as a structure (recommended);
+- Minimum allocations with IDisposable;
 - A local object pool for memory optimization;
 - Removing and adding subscriptions without constantly resizing the list and reusing allocated memory;
 - Ability to clear internal queues and tighten memory when necessary;